evercoinx/meme-tools/README.md

     yarn rename-token-files && yarn get-funds:main
     ```

+# Token Launch Phase

-9. Run these commands to create the token mint:
+1. Run these commands to create the token mint:

     ```bash
     yarn create-mint && yarn get-mint && yarn get-funds:main
     ```

-10. Order the following promotions for the X account:
+2. Order the following promotions for the X account:

     - 1,000 Followers (19.00 USD) on [Graming](https://graming.com/buy-twitter-x-followers/)

-11. Run this command to open a Raydium CPMM pool:
+3. Run this command to open a Raydium CPMM pool:

     ```bash
     yarn open-pool:raydium
     ```

-12. Shortly after the previous step, run these commands to burn liquidity in this pool:
+4. Shortly after the previous step, run these commands to burn liquidity in this pool:

     ```bash
     yarn burn-liquidity:raydium && yarn get-pool:raydium && yarn get-funds:main
     ```

-13. If the website has been created, update the following information on [Hodl.fyi](https://hodl.fyi/):
+5. If the website has been created, update the following information on [Hodl.fyi](https://hodl.fyi/):

     - Add the contract address
     - Update the links of liquidity pools on Dex Screener and Dex Tools

-14. Start social hype about the token launch:
+6. Start social hype about the token launch:

     - Publish and pin posts about the token launch on the X account and the Telegram group